Takashi-Kamata/Air-Purifier/README.md

 ## Embedded System
 ### Control Board - ESP32
 NodeMCU ESP32 (NZD$3) is used to broadcast sensor data, host web interface to remotely control fan speed, and generate PWM for the motor.
-It connects to WiFi on startup and start collecting sensor data after an initialisation.
+It connects to WiFi on startup and starts collecting sensor data after an initialisation.
 All the sensor data are collected on InfluxDB which I host on my home server then pulled to Home Assistance for automations.

 ## Hardware
 ### PCB